As part of our campaign to get organisations to document their ITIL®/IT Service Management processes, we are focusing this blog on the RACI matrix.

 To build a RACI chart, the following steps should be followed:

-1. Identify the individual processes activities (using SIPOC – ‘see our SIPOC Blog’)
+1. Identify the individual processes activities (using SIPOC – ‘see our What is SIPOC blog post’).

 6. Ensure that the allocations are being followed.